 Now, if you did try to save money by using your DSRL or iPhone, this is where you’ll now have to buy some additional equipment.
 You’ll need an external audio recording device since you can’t plug a professional microphone into those smaller consumer devices.
 This separate audio file is then going to have to be synced up with the video during editing, which again is why a camcorder is usually the easier way to go.

-Lighting is something you can build on over time, but it’s a good idea to at least get a small LED panel.
+Lighting is something you can build on over time, but it’s a good idea to at least get a small LED light.
 You can work with existing lighting from windows, but overhead lights tend to create uneven lighting and racoon eyes.

 Unless you are planning on showcasing your office in the background, you should invest in a paper backdrop to be used in place of filming against a wall These come in different colours as well in case you’d like to mix it up a little, for about $100 each.